aappleby/aappleby.github.io/README.md

   - Ported my C++-to-SystemVerilog translator Metron to use Matcheroni and Parseroni for parsing C++.
   - Documentation has rotted a bit but the test suites still pass.
 - [Pinwheel](https://github.com/aappleby/pinwheel)
-  - Redesigned Pinwheel, my RISC-V microcontroller core, so that it runs 2 threads at once interleaved.
+  - Redesigned Pinwheel, my RISC-V microcontroller core, so that it runs 2 hardware threads (harts) at once interleaved.
+  - The two harts can be swapped between N 'ready to run' threads in a single instruction.
+  - Threads can read/write each other's register files, single step each other - you can in principle have a debug interface running in one hart while the other hart is running an application (implementation TBD)
   - Passes all the RV32I tests, getting it working again on a FPGA is on my to-do list (requires more work regarding block ram inference)
 - [PicoRVD](https://github.com/aappleby/picorvd)
   - Reverse engineered the debug protocol for the 10-cent 'CH32V003' RISC-V microcontroller.